Technologies and Security Challenges in Metaverse: Security Mechanism in Metaverse (RQ3)

-Protecting the Metaverse's data, infrastructure, and user interactions has become crucial as it develops into a persistent and highly immersive digital world.
-Due to its multidimensional character, which combines decentralized platforms, blockchain, IoT, extended reality (XR), and artificial intelligence (AI), the Metaverse is vulnerable to a wide range of distinct threats.
+Protecting the Metaverse's data, infrastructure, and user interactions has become crucial as it develops into a persistent and immersive digital world.
+Due to its multidimensional character, which combines decentralized platforms, blockchain, IoT, extended reality (XR), and artificial intelligence (AI), the Metaverse is vulnerable to a wide range of threats.
 In response, defense methods and technologies have been devised and put into practice by researchers and developers.
 These range from identity verification schemes and cryptographic protocols to AI-driven detection systems and privacy-preserving frameworks.
-The goals of these solutions are to provide trust, privacy, integrity, and authentication across various Metaverse components.
+The goals of these solutions are to provide trust, privacy, integrity, and authentication across the Metaverse platforms.